alsalafiyyah/alsalafiyyah.github.io/_refutals/comments-on-books-shaykh-ibn-abdul-khaliq.md

 ### Sixthly:

-**You mentioned in your book Fusul Min Al-Siyasah Al-Shar'iyyah pp. 31-32 that demonstrations were amongst the means that the Prophet (peace be upon him) used to make Da`wah.**
+**You mentioned in your book Fusul Min Al-Siyasah Al-Shar'iyyah pp. 31-32 that demonstrations were amongst the means that the Prophet (peace be upon him) used to make Da'wah.**

 As I do not find any text to prove this, please tell me your reference and source of information.
 If you do not have an authorized source for the foregoing allegation, then you have to withdraw it.
 It is considerable to mention that I do not know any text to prove such a claim.
 It is well known that demonstrations lead to many evils.
 Anyway, if there is a Sahih text on demonstrations, this has to be completely clarified so that corrupters do not use it as proof for their false demonstrations.

 Finally, I ask Allah (Exalted be He) to help us all to acquire beneficial knowledge, to do good deeds, to set right all our hearts and actions, to make us amongst the guiding and the guided people.
 Verily, Allah is the Most Generous, the Most Bountiful.

-As-salamu `alaykum warahmatullah wabarakatuh.
+As-salamu 'alaykum warahmatullah wabarakatuh.

 ---